Uberspace/lab/source/guide_syncthing.rst

 Change the configuration
 ------------------------

-You need to listen to all interfaces therefor you have to edit ``~/.config/syncthing/config.xml``
+Syncthing needs to listen to all interfaces therefore you have to edit ``~/.config/syncthing/config.xml``.
+Find the following block

 .. code-block:: xml